benjaminbhollon/vocado/README.md

 # vocado
-An unopinionated node web framework built to minimize dependencies.
+An unopinionated node web framework built as a zero-dependency alternative to ExpressJS.

 ## Installation
 Installation is extremely easy via npm: